haath/Goirate/README.md

 |         |        Hallows: Part 2         |      |
 ```

+Using the `-d` or `--download` options will also send the torrent to the running transmission daemon for download.

 ## Series

 For this tool to manage series, you need to obtain an API key from [TheTVDB.com](https://www.thetvdb.com/)